-- 10. Students must "clear" their incomplete within one calendar year or the incomplete will be become a failing grade. - 11.
-It is the Graduate Program policy that students may drop a class only one time and then they may not drop that course again.
-For classes with a final exam, students must drop the course prior to the final exam. - 12.
-Students who have a grade of B- or less for two classes during their graduate work will be dismissed from the program. - 13.
+- 13. Students who have a grade of B- or less for two classes during their graduate work will be dismissed from the program. - 14.
 Students who have taken NURS 6730 or any additional clinical course may be required to do remediation at the option coordinators discretion if they have been on a leave of absence or out of the clinical setting for more than one semester.